Although this archipelago makes up one of the smallest countries in the Mediterranean Sea, there are so many fun things to do in Malta!

 More Malta Travel Guides & Adventure Inspiration

 And, that's a wrap for this ultimate travel guide summing up the 70 best things to do in Malta!
 I hope this guide has inspired you to visit the beautiful islands of Malta, Comino, and Gozo, I guarantee you won't run out of fun activities & mind-blowing natural attractions!

 Even with this long guide, I urge you to go off the beaten path and discover some amazing hidden gems of your own!
 If you find something you feel like sharing with other travelers, leave a comment below!

-Otherwise, here are some more useful guides & inspiring blog posts which will be a great tool for planning your trip.
+Otherwise, here are some more useful guides & inspiring blog posts that will be a great tool for planning your trip.

 - 16 Things to do on Comino - my detailed guide to the island of Comino

 - 40 Amazing Things to do on Gozo - I explored every corner of Malta's sister island of Gozo to form this comprehensive travel guide